top of page

 Presenting for The World Education Summit 2024, among education leaders from around the world, was a great delight.
 I presented my teachers' book Michelangelo in the 21st Century, and the Creativity Wheel model, which establishes common language among policy makers, superintendents, principals, teachers and parents, toward teaching critical and creative thinking.
 I am honored to be a founding member of the Human Intelligence (HI) movement, whose goal is to foster students' humane creative skills to leverage the use of artificial intelligence.
 It is also a great honor to receive the dean's excellence award twice, for the Educational Leadership, Policy and Administration masters' degree (Final exam grade: 99!!).

 My vision is that at the age of accelerated use of AI, our children, who are the generation most affected, gain the most effective tools for creative problem-solving.
-Therefore, I offer a holistic solution for encouraging exploration and innovation in the classroom: Books, TPT printables, and online stimulating PD.
+Therefore, I offer a holistic solution for encouraging communicative, caring, creative literacy: The Spark - professional development, personal consultations, group sessions, a bank of rich learning units, and supporting implementation tools, all crafted for years to simplify classroom organization toward results.

 Michelle Korenfeld